 improve instruction (presentation, problems, feedback)

 Roughly, the steps in the design assessment step are a subset of the Dick and Carey instructional design process [4], though more specialized.
-For example, the Dick and Carey step of identifying instructional goals is limited in our method to identifying the goal of the unit of instruction selected for improvement.
+For example, in our method, the Dick and Carey step of identifying instructional goals is limited to identifying the goal of the unit of instruction selected for improvement.
 The identify misconceptions set is the Dick and Carey step of Learner and Con- text Analysis that is focused on the misconceptions of the learners and any parts of the context relevant to the misconceptions.
 The instructional analysis and assessment instrument steps are the same as in the Dick and Carey model.

-A deficiency in many instructional design processes is a lack of a model of the learners’ understanding.
-To overcome this, the Instructional Design model that we describe leverages the cognitive modeling aspects of the Knowledge Learning Instruction Frame- work (KLI) [8] within a sub-set of a formalized Instructional Design
+An understanding of the learners is central to the instructional design process.
+The model that we describe leverages the cognitive modeling aspects of the Knowledge Learning Instruction Framework (KLI) [8] to enhance a sub-set of a formalized Instructional Design

-process [4], with an operational definition that a Knowledge Com- ponent is "an acquired unit of cognitive function or structure that can be inferred from performance on a set of related tasks" [8].
-We do not claim that the method is unique in conception, but is a careful selection and integration of existing techniques.
+process [4].
+An operational definition that a Knowledge Com- ponent is "an acquired unit of cognitive function or structure that can be inferred from performance on a set of related tasks" [8].
+Through this method we build on and integrate existing techniques.

 The steps to analyze student learning and the assessment in- struments use standard statistical techniques to study the assess- ment data collected by administering the assessment instruments.
 Through this analysis, specific knowledge components are impli- cated by assessment items with reasonable difficulty and discrimi- nation and with less than desired student performance or learning gains.
 Comparison across different assessment items are used to refine the list of implicated knowledge components.